JonBergman/jonbergman.github.io/kiva.markdown

 _I am a team player_.
 I ask hard questions, and with determination, find the answers.
 If I make a mistake-I own it, fix it, and grow from it.
 I am someone who can succeed individually but soar with a team.
 We may need to break some bad habits, but that is OK!
 I strive to be honest and work with integrity because the best teams are built on trust and respect.

 _I want to make an impact_.
 I understand that to be successful, learning never stops, and I still have a lot to learn!
-I want to come to the table with humility, humor, and energy to learn from the best and do my life’s best work with BetterUp.
+I want to come to the table with humility, humor, and energy to learn from the best and do my life’s best work with Kiva.

 ----